By IAN HARVEY/Principle Curator

 2) Here’s the really big lesson for Ikea.
 With all it’s billions of dollars of revenues, fancy schmancy catalogues, advertising campaigns and branding in a digital age, why does it not have a You Tube channel?
 Have they never heard of Vimeo?

 You can order a $10,000 kitchen on line through Ikea but you can’t find a single freaking video acting out the assembly steps from the manual?

 Really?
 Not a single, non-verbal but with title overlays in the 17 languages for 28 countries you operate in?

 Really?
 Peter Agnefjäll, CEO of Ikea Group.
 Call me.
-I have a few friends in the media business, a couple have their own agencies.
+I have a few friends in the media business, a couple have their own agencies and I know several camera operators.
 We can do this for you.
 Take a couple of months of planning, couple of months of shooting and a couple of months of editing and uploading.